hunteke/temoa/CONTRIBUTING.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

 Regarding how we format code, please see Chapter 7 of our user manual, which serves as the Temoa Code Style Guide.
+Be sure that all modified files included in the pull request have unix line endings.

 Thanks,
 Joe DeCarolis